Arnesfield/moqule/README.md

 ---

-Due to its minimal design, `moqule` requires that the _first_ and only _required_ parameter of the class component constructor and the function component to be a `ForwardRef`.
+It should be noted that `moqule` requires that the _first_ and only _required_ parameter of the class component constructor and the function component to be a `ForwardRef`.

 If you do end up needing other required parameters for your components, you can create a wrapper function and register that function as the component instead.